Shear jamming and nonlinear rheology of chocolate suspensions: Introduction

 To characterize the material across its rheological range, we adopt a two-part experimental strategy.
 First, to probe the flow regime, we dilute the paste to solid loadings below those encountered in production and perform steady rotational rheometry over a range of concentrations.
-This allows extrapolation to infinite viscosity and thus determination of $\phi_{\rm m}$ (and of $\phi_{\rm J}$ at high stress), providing insight into the strength and origin of interparticle interactions.
+This allows extrapolation to the viscosity divergence, and thus determination of $\phi_{\rm m}$ (and of $\phi_{\rm J}$ at high stress), providing insight into the strength and origin of interparticle interactions.
 Second, to explore the jammed regime at $\phi \gtrsim \phi_{\rm J}$, we perform large-amplitude oscillatory shear (LAOS) measurements over a range of strain amplitudes and solid loadings.
 These measurements provide insight to how contact networks develop and evolve, and how these effects depend on the paste composition in terms of the mix of ingredients.
-Our results show that chocolate pastes exhibit both yielding -- primarily due to the cocoa solids -- and shear jamming.
-We distinguish these behaviors and clarify their respective physical origins.
+Our results show that chocolate pastes exhibit both yielding and shear jamming.
+We distinguish these behaviors and provide clarification of their respective physical origins.

 In the following section, we detail the experimental methodology and sample preparation.
 Then, we present the rheological results and interpret them in light of the underlying particle-scale mechanisms.
 Finally, we discuss conclusions and broader implications of the work.